jmeyer-vertafore/Bootcamp-Text-Based-Game/README.md

 2. RoomHandler.cs
 	- Implement the EnterRoom method to:
-		i.
-Print description of room
+		- Print description of room
-		ii.
-Ask for and handle player input iii.
-Repeat until keyword to enter a new room is received (return the new room)
+		- Ask for and handle player input
+		- Repeat until keyword to enter a new room is received (return the new room)
 	- Implement FindAnyMatchingRoomsByKeyWord to:
-		i.
-Split the user input into a list of words ii.
-Iterate on the list and compare to the room exit keywords iii.
-If match return the room corresponding to the exit keyword match iv.
-Otherwise return null if no match
+		- Split the user input into a list of words
+		- Iterate on the list and compare to the room exit keywords
+		- If match return the room corresponding to the exit keyword match
+		- Otherwise return null if no match
 	- Implement GetAllRoomItemKeywords to:
-		i.
-Check if the current room has InventoryItems ii.
-If so, iterate over these items and add them to the keywords list iii.
-Check if the current room has WeaponItems iv.
-If so, iterate over these items and add them to the keywords list
+		- Check if the current room has InventoryItems
+		- If so, iterate over these items and add them to the keywords list
+		- Check if the current room has WeaponItems
+		- If so, iterate over these items and add them to the keywords list

 3. GameRooms.cs
 	- Add at least one new room object with unique properties